ShivamSoni20/e-commerce-Website/README.md

 - **"Invalid login credentials"** - Verify email and check password length (min 6 chars)
 - **"Email not confirmed"** - Check spam folder or resend from Supabase dashboard
 - **Session not persisting** - Enable cookies and check browser console
+- **Password reset link 404** - Ensure `reset-password.html` exists or update the `redirectTo` URL in `supabase-config.js` and Supabase Auth redirect settings to a valid page on your domain.

 ### Cart Issues
 - **Cart not updating** - Check browser console for errors